• Skip to primary navigation

 6. Make sure your baking soda is fresh and hasn't expired!

-7. The butter and eggs should be at room temperature.
+7. The butter and egg should be at room temperature.
 If you need to warm the butter in the microwave in a pinch just make sure it's not runny when you make the dough.

 8. Use pure vanilla extract.